NWS offices launch weather balloons to gather data

 Gross added, "It's also being tracked by a GPS receiver and so we know its location every second."

-A super computer in Silver Spring, Maryland ingests all of the upper air and surface data from all of the airports.
+in Silver Spring, Maryland ingests all of the upper air and surface data from all of the airports.

 Meteorologists all across the world access the computer forecast model to get an idea of developing weather patterns.
 That allows meteorologists to tell you what to expect.